epimorphics/rdf_explorer/README.md

 ### Deployment

 The app is deployed to [GitHub pages](https://epimorphics.github.com/rdf_explorer/).
-To update the deployment, ensure you don't have any uncommitted changes then run the `./deploy.sh` Bash script.
+To update the deployment run the `./deploy.sh` Bash script.

-**Note**: this script does do some force checkouts to update `gh-pages` branch, so uncommitted changes in the current branch will be lost.
-Commit or stash changes before running the deploy script!
+**Note**: this script does do some force checkouts to update `gh-pages` branch, so it will check for uncommitted changes before deploying and abort if there are any.
+To proceed, either commit or stash any uncommitted changes.